yodaos-project/rt-node/README.md

 ## Example

 JavaScript sources are packaged in `src/js-snapshots.c/h`.
-Use `sh tools/js2c.sh` to package JavaScript Sources if the sources is changed.
+Use `sh tools/js2c.sh` to package JavaScript Sources if the sources are changed.

 `src/js/app.js` is the entry of JavaScript, here is an example: